galk-research/pddlsim/README.md

 the action will fail with probability 0.9, meaning that the state will not change.

-## Probalistic effects syntax
+## Probabilistic effects syntax
-Probablistic effects are an expansion on failable effects.
+Probabilistic effects are an expansion on failable effects.
 They allow you to specify a different effect instead of just failing:
 ```
 (:action move-south